tylerdq/autopoet/README.md

 autopoet is a little program that creates poems of any length composed of whichever parts of speech the user prefers.
 It also can act as a "thesaurus" to help identify unanticipated words based on a chosen part of speech and starting letter(s).

 ## Usage
 Install [Python 3](https://www.python.org/downloads/).
-Download or clone the repository, then open a terminal, `cd` into the directory, and run:
+[Download](https://github.com/tylerdq/autopoet/archive/master.zip) or clone this repository, then from the command line (Terminal, PowerShell, cmd, etc.) [`cd`](https://www.git-tower.com/learn/git/ebook/en/command-line/appendix/command-line-101) into the downloaded/cloned directory and run:

 `python ap.py <subprogram> <option1> <option2> <option3>`